Trusted

 A token sale is a method of fundraising for blockchain-based projects.
 It is one of the most common methods for token distribution, and it involves the issuance and distribution of tokens to investors in exchange for established cryptocurrencies or fiat currencies.
 This method allows projects to raise funds for development while distributing tokens to early adopters.

-The inaugural token sale took place in July 2013 with the launch of Mastercoin.
-In 2014, Ethereum’s groundbreaking offering of a blockchain platform that catered to decentralized applications (DApps) captured investors’ attention, raising $18 million.
+The first token sale (i.e., ICO) took place in July 2013 with the launch of Mastercoin.
+Afterward, in 2014, Ethereum’s groundbreaking offering of a blockchain platform that catered to decentralized applications (DApps) captured investors’ attention, raising $18 million.

 Airdrops and rewards

-An airdrop involves the distribution of free tokens directly to the wallet addresses of eligible users.
-Numerous cryptocurrency projects employ this method to achieve a network effect, bolster platforms, and build a community.
-By setting aside a substantial quantity of native tokens and rewarding project advisors and dedicated platform users, developers can facilitate the expansion of their platforms.
+A crypto airdrop involves the distribution of free tokens directly to the wallet addresses of eligible users.
+Numerous cryptocurrency projects employ this method to achieve a network effect, bolster platforms’ activity, and build a community.
+By setting aside a substantial quantity of tokens and rewarding project advisors and dedicated platform users, developers can facilitate the expansion of their platforms.

 An airdrop is often crucial in fostering project awareness and cultivating a strong and supportive community that stands behind a platform or project.